VeriDevOps/CICD_ARQAN_RQCODE_Github_Actions/README.md

 ### `rqcode-token`

-**Required.** A GitHub access token (PAT) with public_repo access in the repo scope. **NOTE.** The automatically provided token e.g. `${{ secrets.GITHUB_TOKEN }}` can not be used, GitHub prevents this token from being able to create issues in other repositories(in our case, [VDO-Patterns repository](https://github.com/anaumchev/VDO-Patterns)).
+**Required.** A GitHub access token (PAT) with public_repo access in the repo scope. **NOTE.** The automatically provided token e.g. `${{ secrets.GITHUB_TOKEN }}` can not be used, GitHub prevents this token from being able to create issues in other repositories(in our case, [RQCODE repository](https://github.com/VeriDevOps/RQCODE)).
 [The reasons are explained in the GitHub Community Forum](https://github.community/t/what-permission-level-do-i-need-to-create-issues-using-pat/124769).

 The solution is to [manually create a PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and [store it as a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) e.g. `${{ secrets.RQCODE_TOKEN }}`